latex3/tagging-project/tagging-status/full.md

 {% assign t-s = site.data.tagging-status %}

-This file shows the status of **{{t-s | size }}** LaTeX [Packages](#packages) and [Classes](#classes) with respect to PDF tagging. `phase-III` is generally needed and not explicitly shown.
+This file shows the status of **{{t-s | size }}** LaTeX [Packages](#packages) and [Classes](#classes) with respect to PDF tagging.

 This is the full list of data in the [YAML file](https://github.com/latex3/tagging-project/blob/main/_data/tagging-status.yml).
 Revert to the [display of main properties](./).